MOOSE-Star: Unlocking Tractable Training for Scientific Discovery by Breaking the Complexity Barrier: Experiment

 \subsection{Method $\mathrm{IV}$: Motivation Planning}

-We analyze the impact of motivation quality on search efficiency by utilizing ground-truth derived directives.
+We analyze the impact of motivation quality on search efficiency using ground-truth-derived directives.
 We compare two variants: (1) \textbf{Simple}: A direct translation of requirements from $b$ with minimal reasoning and specification.
-(2) \textbf{Detailed}: Derived from the delta hypothesis, which we observe typically captures strategic intent without leaking specific mechanism or methodology details.
-As shown in Table~\ref{tab:hierarchical_search}, incorporating motivation consistently improves search efficiency over the baseline.
-The detailed variant achieves the best performance, confirming that more detailed and precise planning can reduce more computational effort required to locate $i^*$.
+(2) \textbf{Detailed}: Derived from the delta hypothesis, which we observe typically captures strategic intent without leaking mechanism or methodology details.
+As shown in Table~\ref{tab:hierarchical_search}, incorporating motivation consistently improves search efficiency.
+The detailed variant achieves the best performance, confirming that more detailed and precise planning can further reduce the computational effort required to locate $i^*$.